e-kwsm/nwchem-wiki/Prepare.md

           [ sphere <real radius> ] |
           [ troct <real edge> ])
 ```
 Solvation can be specified to be in a cubic box with specified edge, rectangular box with specified edges, or in a sphere with specified radius.
 Solvation in a cube or rectangular box will automatically also set periodic boundary conditions.
 Solvation in a sphere will only allow simulations without periodic boundary conditions.
 The size of the cubic and rectangular boxes will be expanded by a length specified by the expand variable.
 If no shape is specified, solvation will be done for a cubic box with an edge that leaves rshell nm between any solute atom and a periodic image of any solute atom after the solute has been centered.
 An explicit write is not needed to write the restart file.
 The solvate will write out a file sys\_calc.rst.
 If not specified, the dimension of the solvation cell will be as large as to have at least a distance of rshell nm between any solute atom and the edge of the cell.
-The experimental troct directive generates a truncated octrahedral box.
+The experimental troct directive generates a truncated octahedral box.
 ```
 touch <real touch default 0.23>
 ```